GlaxoSmithKline : Says Ovarian Cancer Study Validates Tesaro Acquisition | MarketScreener

 Data from the clinical trial showed that women with ovarian cancer could benefit from being treated with Glaxo's drug Zejula, regardless of whether they had specific genetic mutations.

-The study confirmed that the drug worked particularly well in patients with a mutated BRCA gene, as well in those with other mutations that had a similar effect.
+The study confirmed that Zejula worked particularly well in patients with a mutated BRCA gene, as well in those with other mutations that had a similar effect.
 Overall, they make up 50% of the population of women with ovarian cancer.

 Treatment with PARP inhibitors, the class of drug that Zejula belongs to, has until recently been aimed at treating those with these mutations--limiting their uptake and requiring genetic testing.
 However, the trial showed that Zejula also had a clinically meaningful positive effect on the other half of women that don't test positive for those biological markers, though not to as great of an extent.

-"This is a compound that provides benefit across the spectrum," the Glaxo head of cancer research said.
+"This is a compound that provides benefit across the spectrum," said Mr. Hoos.

-Data from the Prima trial showed that the medicine reduced the risk of disease progression or death in women with advanced ovarian cancer by 38% when compared with placebo.
+Data from the trial showed Zejula reduced the risk of the disease progressing in women with advanced ovarian cancer by 38% when compared with a placebo

 He said that the drug could eventually become a standard treatment, administered along with surgery or chemotherapy, and without the inconvenience of having to administer special genetic tests.